enricopesce/OCITranslator/README.md

 - **Context Awareness**: Advanced language models that understand context and nuances
 - **Integration Friendly**: Easy integration with existing cloud infrastructure and applications

 This project serves as a practical example of building a translation service that can handle multiple languages while maintaining high quality translations.
-It includes a comprehensive test suite to ensure reliability across different language pairs.
+It includes a comprehensive test script to ensure reliability across different language pairs.

 ## Features